What we’re about

 Are you a nuisance to your friends and family because you constantly annoy them with useless music trivia?
 Do you reference song lyrics incessantly in conversation?
 Here's your chance to bond with like-minded individuals.
 This group operates like a book club - except we discuss classic albums instead of books.

 What determines a classic album?
 I aggregated multiple best-of lists along with chart data, sales figures, awards, and ratings and published the results in the book The Top 100 Albums of All Time in 2014.
 I revised it in 2024 as The Top 100 Albums of the 20th Century.
-Click on the link to see the albums featured in both books.
+Any albums featured in either book are eligible for discussion, as are a few others.
+Click here to see those albums we've already discussed and the ones that are still on the table.

 Each time this group gathers, we dissect one of these albums.
 Do you like it or dislike it?
 How much familiarity did you already have with this album?
 What significance has it had (or not had) on music?
 Is this album overrated or undervalued?
 You get the idea.